A Seat at the Table

 In this wide-ranging and groundbreaking book, the editors and contributors explore the foundations of Black women’s public intellectualism in the writings, sermons, and speeches of prophets, ministers, and Christian leaders before turning to an analysis of the many ways that Black women influenced American public life in the twentieth century.
 A Seat at the Table is a must-read for scholars and students of African American history writ large and Black intellectual history in particular.
 Christopher Cameron, professor of history, University of North Carolina at Charlotte

 Hettie V. Williams is associate professor of African American history in the Department of History and Anthropology at Monmouth University.
-Williams is the current president of the African American Intellectual History Society (AAIHS) and author or editor of five books including Race and the Obama Phenomenon: The Vision of a More Perfect Multiracial Union, published by University Press of Mississippi.
+Williams is the current president of the African American Intellectual History Society (AAIHS) and author, editor, or coeditor of several books including Race and the Obama Phenomenon: The Vision of a More Perfect Multiracial Union, published by University Press of Mississippi.
 Melissa Ziobro is specialist professor of public history.
 She serves as editor for New Jersey Studies: An Interdisciplinary Journal, a joint venture of the New Jersey Historical Commission, Rutgers University Libraries, and Monmouth University.

 Find what you’re looking for...